Docker Installation

 How to Get in Log Data

 You can create different kinds of inputs under System > Inputs.
-However, you can only use ports that have been properly mapped to your Docker container; otherwise, data will not show up in the Graylog UI.
+However, you can only use ports that have been properly mapped to your Docker container; otherwise, data will not show up in the Graylog interface.

 Copy